cseebach/cseebach.github.io/_posts/2016-01-15-ocean-temperature-01.markdown

 date:   2015-01-15 14:00:00
 ---

-Herein, begins my journey to building a useful ocean temperature sensor.
+Herein, my journey to building a useful ocean temperature sensor begins.

 ### You seem a little nuts.